Social support for cancer patients

 - Habitual: gifts that keeps on giving.

-- Small: little things are okay, great even for patients, and can lower barrier to entry for supporters.
+- Small: little things are okay, great even, and can lower barrier to entry for supporters.

 - Personal: not pink-washed.